seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 - COM-B (`10.152.0.71`) is a public secondary inherited from B02.
 - COM-C (`10.153.0.73`) is an additional public secondary created by B02a.
 - COM-B and COM-C receive NOTIFY and AXFR/IXFR only from COM-A with TSIG.
+- Registry Zone Writer generates `/var/lib/bind/com.zone` and publishes it to COM-A over SSH.
+COM-A pins its SSH host key, restricts the publisher key to source `10.154.0.73` and one forced command, validates the candidate with `named-checkzone`, rejects SOA serial rollback, atomically replaces the zone, and reloads BIND.
+The SSH publisher key is separate from transfer TSIG.
 - Ordinary DNS containers and the inherited B02 zones keep their original behavior.